New physics in toponium's shadow?: Introduction

 The goal of this work is to fill this gap.
-Motivated by composite scenarios and by the fact that several well-motivated BSM constructions predict resonances in precisely this mass range, we focus on BSM extensions featuring new scalar or pseudoscalar states with a mass near $2\, m_t$ and that dominantly couple to top quarks~\cite{Lee:1973iz, Kaplan:1983sm, Dugan:1984hq, Haber:1984rc, Georgi:1985nv, Chanowitz:1985ug, Branco:2011iw, Ferretti:2013kya, Cacciapaglia:2015eqa, Belyaev:2015hgo, Belyaev:2016ftv, BuarqueFranzosi:2018eaj, Cacciapaglia:2019bqz, Cornell:2020usb}.
+Motivated by composite scenarios, we focus on BSM extensions featuring new scalar or pseudoscalar states with a mass near $2\, m_t$ and that dominantly couple to top quarks~\cite{Lee:1973iz, Kaplan:1983sm, Dugan:1984hq, Haber:1984rc, Georgi:1985nv, Chanowitz:1985ug, Branco:2011iw, Ferretti:2013kya, Cacciapaglia:2015eqa, Belyaev:2015hgo, Belyaev:2016ftv, BuarqueFranzosi:2018eaj, Cacciapaglia:2019bqz, Osipov:2019ccg, Cornell:2020usb}.
+While such a scalar or pseudoscalar mass is not generically predicted in weakly coupled extensions of the Standard Model, it naturally arises in certain strongly coupled or composite scenarios.
 In this context, a consistent interpretation of the LHC measurements in the top threshold regime should require incorporating the toponium effects not only in the (conventional) SM component of the related amplitude, but equally in the BSM one and its interference with the SM.
 Neglecting this interplay can induce distortions in the predicted threshold $t\bar t$ lineshape, leading to a mischaracterisation of the regions of the BSM parameter space compatible with the data and the phenomenological viability of BSM models embedding top-philic resonances.

 To address this question, we perform fully realistic LHC simulations of $t\bar{t}$ production and decay that combine bound-state effects, SM and BSM contributions as well as their interference.
 Our analysis is based on a simple effective model in which a neutral pseudoscalar field couples to top quarks and gluons, that we implement in the \textsc{FeynRules} package~\cite{Christensen:2009jx, Alloul:2013bka, Darme:2023jdn} in order to be able to generate realistic Monte Carlo events with \textsc{MG5\_aMC}~\cite{Alwall:2014hca}.
 The contribution from toponium is then incorporated via the matrix-element re-weighting technique introduced in \cite{Fuks:2024yjj} which uses the Green's function of the non-relativistic QCD Hamiltonian.